 The Summer Performing Arts Company (SPA) in Grand Forks, North Dakota, is an educational arts program for students in grades K-11.
-SPA offers activities in the summer months, as well as special projects throughout the school year.
-SPA also oversees the Grand Cities Children’s Choir, a year-round auditioned choir for students in grades 3-9.
+SPA offers activities in the summer months, as well as occasional special projects throughout the school year.

 The Mission of the SPA Program is: